largehadroncollider/lhcSiteSource/content/defconguide.md

 ### Hotels

 It’s advisable to stay as close to the con as possible.
 Stay at a con hotel if you want to be super close to the action and not have to take a cab/Lyft/Uber at the end of the day back to your room.
-Beware though, you might have to wait forever for an elevator to go up/down to your room, especially if you booked near popular shit.

 Official DEF CON room blocks allow you to sleep near fellow freaks and geeks at a special price.
 If you’re staying at a DEF CON official hotel, you may ask for a DEF CON hotel key when you check in.
 These hotel keys are printed with a special logo for the event, making them another piece of swag, but convey no other benefit.